blychs/scripts_musica/README.md

 Some useful MUSICA scripts.

-Quick and dirty, don't take at face value
+Quick and dirty, don't take at face value.